openstack-archive/sqlalchemy-migrate/docs/tools.rst

 SQLAlchemy migrate tools
 ========================

-The most commonly used tool is the :command:`migrate` script that is discussed in depth in the :ref:`Database schema versioning
+The most commonly used tool is the :ref:`migrate <command-line-usage>`.
-<versioning-system>` part of the documentation.

 .. index:: repository migration